WilsonMongwe/ClassificationAndRegressionExamples/README.md

 In this mini project we search for the optimal number of hidden units in a single hidden layer perceptron (SLP) using the Nested Sampling approach of Skilling.
 We document the results for the following datasets:

-	0) Boston house price dataset - which is a regression problem
+	0) Regression problems - Boston house price dataset
-	1) Iris dataset - which is a classification problem
+	1) Classification problems - Iris dataset

 ## Nested sampling